Michalsus/nemea-modules-ng/modules/sampler/README.md

 ### Module specific parameters
 - `-r --rate <int>`  Specify the sampling rate 1:r.
 Every -rth sample will be forwarded to the output.
+- `-m, --appfs-mountpoint <path>` Path where the appFs directory will be mounted

 ## Usage Examples